issa16/cogs3/docs/index.md

 ---

-Technical leads can filter the compute data analytics by partitions by selecting the ‘Partitions Filter' dropdown option and selecting a partition.
+Technical leads can filter the compute data analytics by partitions by selecting the ‘Partitions Filter' dropdown option.

 **Insert images**